migasfree/migasfree-client/README.md

 This code survey is executed in the client and basically configures the repositories of packages (rpm or deb).
 Previously, these repositories have been created for the server when the migasfree's administrator configures a repository.

-A repository in migasfree server defines the packages that should be installed, updated or removed in the clients in function of attributes of client computer: **HOSTNAME**, **USER**, **CONTEXT LDAP**, **VIDEO CARD**, ... (the administrator defines the properties that he wants to use in his organization).
+A repository in migasfree server defines the packages that should be installed, updated or removed in the clients in function of attributes of client computer: **HOSTNAME**, **USER**, **LDAP CONTEXT**, **VIDEO CARD**, ... (the administrator defines the properties that he wants to use in his organization).

 All changes of configuration in the clients are made through packages.
 Therefore it is necessary that you know how create packages in order to change the configuration of the machines that you want administrate.
 You can consider hiring a professional, this is the hard work, you were warned!